 Sign Up Here if you are interested in participating, or would like more information about the pilot program.

 The AACR project is recruiting faculty who teach introductory biology or statistics to try our questions with your students and pilot test the automated analysis and reporting web portal we are developing.
-The pilot testing will be available in August, 2017.

 What is the purpose of the questions?